Hengle/Folkvangr/Trailer Outline.md

 ### 7-12 Minute Animated Short
 Some of the graphics and rigging technicalities make this better suited to a small independent production with funding.
 A funded animation could features dialogue and multiple characters, or other technical areas and art styles.

+### Title Sequence
+Slow animation of rune letters rorating one by one into recognizable alphabet letters.

 ### Requirements
 - **Script**
 - **Storyboard**